How to Manage Tax-Free Bond Portfolios More Effectively

 - Low cost active funds whose goals are to invest in the most attractive tax-exempt securities in a diversified manner.

 The portfolio’s average duration is expected to be between 4.0 and 6.0.
 This high-quality strategy has an average credit rating of AA, 40% of the portfolio is rated AAA and 98% of the securities are investment grade.

-Advisors that wish to expose client portfolios to diversified, low-cost, transparent and liquid tax-exempt holdings with attractive yields should consider the iSectors Tax-Wise Income Allocation!
+Advisors who wish to expose client portfolios to diversified, low-cost, transparent and liquid tax-exempt holdings with attractive yields should consider the iSectors Tax-Wise Income Allocation!